Dishuk/gattc/docs/codegen.md

 #define MY_SERVICE_SENSOR_DATA_VAL_ATTR_IDX 2
 ```

-Use it whenever you need a `struct bt_gatt_attr *` for the characteristic — for example with `bt_gatt_notify()`, `bt_gatt_indicate()`, or attribute lookups — instead of hand-counting or hard-coding an index.
-Adding or removing characteristics (or their CCCs) updates the macro automatically, so the caller stays in sync with the table layout.
+Use it wherever a `struct bt_gatt_attr *` for the characteristic is needed — for example with `bt_gatt_notify()`, `bt_gatt_indicate()`, or attribute lookups — instead of hand-counting or hard-coding an index.
+Adding or removing characteristics (or their CCCs) updates the macro automatically, so callers stay in sync with the table layout.

 ## Notify/Indicate Support